gadrri/Hurst_Art/README.md

 # Hurst_Art
-Automatically generate range of colors from Hurst's paintings and then create mimicking art work using the color pellet.
+Automatically generate range of colors from Hurst's paintings and then create mimicking art work using Hurst's color pellet.
 Using turtle and colorgram modules